-Perhaps something fun for the whole family, digital escape rooms are quickly making their way into the quarantine-life entertainment sphere.
+Perhaps something fun for the whole family, digital escape rooms are quickly making their way into the family entertainment sphere.
 The original concept of an escape room experience is a series of themed rooms where you and your team find clues and solve puzzles to “escape” the room within the allotted time (typically an hour).
 Here is a list of digital escape rooms offering great fun and challenges for inquisitive minds.
 We especially love the Narnia escape room.
 Better grab those thinking caps!

 Virtual Zoos and Aquariums

-Did you know that zoos and aquariums are now online experiences?
+Did you know that zoos and aquariums now offer online experiences?
 That’s right.
 You can finally have live tigers in your home safely.
 The San Diego Zoo is offering live videos of many of its animal exhibits throughout the park and even has a games section on the site for kids.
 The Monterey Bay Aquarium also offers live cams for many of its inhabitants, and the jelly cam is particularly therapeutic.
 If watching floating jellyfish isn’t exciting enough, we invite you to venture over to the shark cam.

 Educational Games: FunBrain

 FunBrain has something for everyone.
 Because content is divided up by grade, navigating the site is easy and safe even for youngsters.
 There are many games (both educational and entertaining), videos, and a math zone to keep kids occupied.
 There are also free digital books, so kids can read about Captain Buckleswash and the Pirate Villain complete with vivid pictures and funny characters.

 Cleaning!
 Just kidding (but wouldn’t it be nice).
 Here are some activities which can be enjoyed without any screens.
 Remember those days?
 We probably all need a little bit of this in our lives.